hafezgh/Hate-Speech-Detection-in-Social-Media/README.md

-# The final project for the Deep Natural Language Processing Course @PoliTO
+# The final project for the Deep Natural Language Processing Course @PoliTO, A.Y.
+2021-22

 In  this  project,  we  implement and replicate the experiments in first work that proposed BERT fine-tuning strategies for hate